 “The state of being not or no longer needed or useful” (dictionary.com)

 Essentially, redundancy is when a word or phrase is used that adds nothing to the story.
 Think of the last time you read a story and you were at a part that left you screaming (mentally that is) because you wanted the character/narrator to get on with it.
 You understood what the writer was saying and ready for the next step, the next level, the next scene….
 That was more than likely redundancy at play.
 I recently read a story that had a lot of redundancy; another word that I like to use is fluff.
-Fluff in a story is extra information that isn’t important to the story.
-It’s just additional information that the writer decided to throw in.
+Fluff in a story is extra information that isn’t important to the scene, much less the story.
+It’s just additional information that the author decided to throw in.
 Maybe they needed a certain word count?
 Who knows?!
 If you ever find yourself skimming a story, perhaps that was redundancy working against you.
 All in all, this information isn’t needed, and the story would make perfect sense without it.

 I remember reading a story a few years ago in which the main character lived in a small town.
-As she headed down the main street, she noticed?
-Admired?
-Took in? the stores that lined either side of the street.
+As she headed down the main street, she noticed, admired, took in the stores that lined either side of the street.

 “This one had a blue awning with a picture of a cake on the window, the second one had a green-striped awning with a picture of a lawn mower on the window, the third one had a red awning that was ripped in the corner and held a picture of a fire extinguisher on the window…”